If you want to know what a real strongman looks like, you take a look at Eddie Hall.

 Eddie likes to say he keeps it simple with his routine, but you need to realize that there's a lot of sweat in these sets.

-After that, he did a couple of assistance exercises such as lat pulldowns or a rowing exercise.
+After that, he did a couple of assistance exercises, such as lat pulldowns or a rowing exercise.

-Given that Hall set the world record as the first-ever to deadlift 500kg, that's a lot of weight.
+Given that Hall set the world record as the first-ever person to deadlift 500kg, that's a lot of weight.

 These sets can easily take three to four hours.
 It was a record only ever beaten by Hafthor Bjornsson (most likely out of spite) as part of their blossoming rivalry.
 It remains true that Eddie was the first, though, and this routine got him there.